whalehub/awesome-stars/README.md

 - [Exiv2/exiv2](https://github.com/Exiv2/exiv2) - Image metadata library and tools
 - [chrdavis/SmartRename](https://github.com/chrdavis/SmartRename) - A Windows Shell Extension for more advanced bulk renaming using search and replace or regular expressions
 - [lordmulder/Simple-x264-Launcher](https://github.com/lordmulder/Simple-x264-Launcher) - Simple x264/x265 Launcher
+- [TASEmulators/BizHawk](https://github.com/TASEmulators/BizHawk) - BizHawk is a multi-system emulator written in C#.
+BizHawk provides nice features for casual gamers such as full screen, and joypad support in addition to full rerecording and debugging tools for all system cores.
 - [JaGoLi/corevantage](https://github.com/JaGoLi/corevantage) - A graphical interface to set options on devices with coreboot firmware
 - [homenc/HElib](https://github.com/homenc/HElib) - HElib is an open-source software library that implements homomorphic encryption.
 It supports the BGV scheme with bootstrapping and the Approximate Number CKKS scheme.
 HElib also includes optimizations for efficient homomorphic evaluation, focusing on effective use of ciphertext packing techniques and on the Gentry-Halevi-Smart optimizations.
 - [Nevcairiel/LAVFilters](https://github.com/Nevcairiel/LAVFilters) - LAV Filters - Open-Source DirectShow Media Splitter and Decoders